 Artist Residence by Bourgeois / Lechasseur Architectes

-Recently completed by Bourgeois / Lechasseur Architectes, this two-story private house is located in St-Jean-Port-Joli, Canada.
+Artist Residence designed by Bourgeois / Lechasseur Architectes, is a two-story private house located in St-Jean-Port-Joli, Canada.

 Photography by Adrien Williams